valeriopuglisi/librispeech-ssl-datasets/README.md

 # Code Overview
 ## Configuration of Dataset based on Environment Settings [cfg.py](./cfg.py)
 - The selected code is a configuration file (cfg.py) for a room simulation.
 It sets up various parameters for the simulation.
+    - **N_SPEAKER** define the number of speaker that is taken for every sample of Sound Source Localization Dataset.
     - **dx, dy, dz** define the dimensions of the room in meters.
     - **room_dim** is a list that contains the dimensions of the room.
     - **xyz_min** and **xyz_max** define the minimum and maximum coordinates for the room.